phunt/demoSecureMCP/keycloak/README.md

 # Keycloak Configuration

-This directory contains the Keycloak configuration for the secure MCP server.
+This directory contains the Keycloak configuration for the demoSecureMCP.

 ## Files